ReeceRobinson/garmin_gps_connector/Readme.md

  - Garmin GPS Hardware Connector for Mac (or Linux) computers
  - Garmin AviationIn message capture from X-Plane.

+## Python Requirements
+This application is written in Python version 3.x and has the following code library dependencies:
+- click~=7.1.2
+- pyserial~=3.5
+- PyYAML~=5.4.1
+- xpc

 ## X-Plane Garmin GPS Connector

 This connector depends on the XPC [X-Plane Connect](https://github.com/nasa/XPlaneConnect) created by NASA.